Dizziness and Vertigo

 Treatment of Dizziness and Vertigo

-If a vestibular disorder is present and thought to be secondary to active Meniere disease or vestibular neuronitis or labyrinthitisbenign paroxysmal positional vertigo is treated with the Epley maneuver (otolith repositioning) done by an experienced practitioner.
-Meniere disease is best managed by an otolaryngologist with training in management of this chronic disorder, but initial management consists of a low-salt diet and a potassium-sparing diuretic.
+Meniere disease is best managed by an otolaryngologist with training in management of this chronic disorder, but initial management typically consists of a low-salt diet and a potassium-sparing diuretic, or betahistine (1).

 Geriatrics Essentials: Dizziness and Vertigo

 As people age, organs involved in balance function less well.
 For example, seeing in dim light becomes more difficult, inner ear structures deteriorate, proprioception becomes less sensitive, and mechanisms that control blood pressure become less responsive (eg, to postural changes, postprandial demands).
-Older people also are more likely to have cardiac or cerebrovascular disorders that can contribute to dizziness.
-They also are more likely to be taking drugs that can cause dizziness, including those for hypertension, angina, heart failure, seizures, and anxiety, as well as certain antibiotics, antihistamines, and sleep aids.
+Older adults also are more likely to have cardiac or cerebrovascular disorders that can contribute to dizziness.
+They also are more likely to be taking medications that can cause dizziness, including those for hypertension, angina, heart failure, seizures, and anxiety, as well as certain antibiotics, antihistamines, and sleep aids.
 Thus, dizziness in older patients usually has more than one cause.

 Although unpleasant at any age, the consequences of dizziness and vertigo are a particular problem for older patients.
 Patients with frailty are at significant risk of falling with consequent fractures; their fear of moving and falling often significantly decreases their ability to do daily activities.